f-dangel/wandb_preempt/example/README.md

 The last step is to launch multiple jobs on a SLURM cluster.

-For that, we use the following launch script and insert the wandb agent's command into it.
+For that, we use the following launch script.
+If you are running this yourself, you will need to modify the wandb agent command to be the one we copied before, when the wandb sweep was created.
+Note that we still include the `--count=1` argument, to ensure each Slurm job in the array completes a single task from the sweep.
 We will explain the script in more detail below; for now our focus is to launch jobs.

 /// details | Details of the SLURM script `example/launch.sh` ([source](https://github.com/f-dangel/wandb_preempt/blob/main/example/launch.sh))
 ```sh hl_lines="10-12 23"